hubotio/hubot/docs/scripting.md

 The `robot.hear /badgers/`'s callback is called for messages containing text like "Stop badgering the witness", or "badger me", or "what exactly is a badger anyways"?
 As long as the message's text matches, the callback is called.

-The `robot.respond /open the pod bay doors/i` callback is only called for messages that are immediately preceeded by the robot's name or alias.
+The `robot.respond /open the pod bay doors/i` callback is only called for messages that are immediately preceded by the robot's name or alias.
 If the robot's name is HAL and alias is /, then this callback would be triggered for "hal open the pod bay doors", "HAL: open the pod bay doors", "@HAL open the pod bay doors", "/open the pod bay doors".
-It wouldn't be called for "HAL: please open the pod bay doors" (because it's `respond` is bound to the text immediately following the robot name) or "has anyone ever mentioned how lovely you are when you open pod bay doors?" (because it lacks the robot's name).
+It wouldn't be called for "HAL: please open the pod bay doors" (because its `respond` is bound to the text immediately following the robot name) or "has anyone ever mentioned how lovely you are when you open pod bay doors?" (because it lacks the robot's name).

 ## Send & reply